New Lynn: Transport

 New Lynn Railway Station, located next to the bus transport centre and the LynnMall shopping centre, was upgraded in 2008–2010 to cater for the increased frequency of trains expected on the Auckland regional network after its electrification.
 The section of track on the Western line between Portage Road and Titirangi Road was trenched to allow trains to pass beneath the New Lynn town centre.
 A twin-platform station was built below road level near the site of the existing station.
-As part of the redevelopment projects for the area, part of Totara Avenue, in the New Lynn town centre, is being transformed into a shared space.
+As part of the redevelopment projects for the area, part of Totara Avenue, in the New Lynn town centre, was transformed into a shared space.

 New Lynn has had ready road access to the Auckland CBD since the Northwestern Motorway and an expressway through Waterview were completed in the late 1970s.

+The New Lynn to Avondale shared path, a cycle path that connects to the Auckland cycle path network, was opened in 2022.